Device Independent Quantum Key Distribution with realistic single-photon source implementations: DIQKD protocol

 The positivity of the POVM together with the condition $M_{a|x},~N_{b,y}\text{ and } Z_{a,i} \in \text{B(H)}$, where $\text{B(H)}$ is the ensemble of bounded operators, can be relaxed using the Navascues-Pironio-Acín hierarchy (NPA) \cite{navascues_bounding_2007,navascues_convergent_2008}.
 In the following, we refer to such relaxation by $\text{OPT}(m,A,B,x,y,t)$ with $t$ the transmissivity of the beam splitter located in the CHS.
 Note that, usually, Alice uses her two settings both to test CHSH and generate the key, while Bob uses his two first settings to test CHSH and the third to generate the key.
-Here, we changed a bit the scenario and we allow Bob to use his three settings to compute an additional joint probability which will sometimes be used as an additional statistical test.
+Here, we slightly changed the scenario by allowing Bob to use his three settings to compute an additional joint probability which will sometimes be used as an additional statistical test.
 We aim to find the best experimental parameters for DIQKD using single photon sources.
-To this end, we perform the numerical optimization \be \ee where the maximization runs over the possible experimental settings $x$ and $y$, which in our case are determined by the measurement angles of Alice ($\theta_{A,0}, \theta_{A,1}$) and over the three measurement angles of Bob ($\theta_{B,0}, \theta_{B,1}, \theta_{B,2}$), and over the transmissivity $t$ of the beam splitter at the CHS.
+To this end, we perform the numerical optimization

+where the maximization runs over the possible experimental settings $x$ and $y$, which in our case are determined by the measurement angles of Alice ($\theta_{A,0}, \theta_{A,1}$) and over the three measurement angles of Bob ($\theta_{B,0}, \theta_{B,1}, \theta_{B,2}$), and over the transmissivity $t$ of the beam splitter at the CHS.